-- a) an overview of any non-conformities and how they are handled with regard to risk reduction, - b) a description of how long the assessments show the facility can be used, - c) identification of the factors that will limit lifetime and indication of criteria for safe operation to the extent possible, - d) the operator's plans for modifications, replacements and repairs, if need be, - e) a description of changes in maintenance philosophy, strategy and programme, which will be implementted as a consequence of the expected ageing effects, - f) the period of time for which consent is applied.
+- f) identification of the factors that will limit lifetime and indication of criteria for safe operation to the extent possible, - g) an overview of necessary modifications, replacements and any need for repairs, - h) a description of changes in maintenance philosophy, strategy and programme, which will be implemented as a consequence of the expected ageing effects, - i) the period of time for which consent is applied.

-The summary as mentioned in the above paragraph, should inter alia contain a résumé of analyses prepared in accordance with Norwegian Oil and Gas' Guideline 122 and NORSOK N-006.
+The letter points above should inter alia contain a résumé of analyses prepared in accordance with Norwegian Oil and Gas' Guideline 122 and NORSOK N-006 where relevant.